redconfetti/dotfiles/docs/setup.md

 ansible-vault encrypt secrets_example.yml --output secrets.yml
 ```

-To view or edit the Vault file, run the following commands:
+To view or edit the Vault file, run the following commands.
+You'll want to
+edit this file and configure secrets such as your Mac admin username
+and password, and Github access token.

 ```bash
 # edit vault file